-While some interesting properties of weak Bruhat interval $H_n(0)$-modules has been established, however, there are still many fundamental problems need to be treated.
-In \cite{JKLO22}, the authors proposed to classify all weak Bruhat interval modules in type $A$ up to isomorphism.
-Kim, Lee and Oh \cite{KLO23} partially resolved this question by classifying the left $H_n(0)$-modules arising from regular Schur labeled skew shape posets up to isomorphism, based on which they posed a conjecture related to the classification for all weak Bruhat interval modules of $H_n(0)$.
-More precisely, for any left weak Bruhat intervals $I_1$ and $I_2$ in the symmetric group $\mathfrak{S}_n$, they proved that each descent-preserving poset isomorphism between $I_1$ and $I_2$ induces an $H_n(0)$-module isomorphism between $B(I_1)$ and $B(I_2)$.
-So they introduced an equivalence relation $\stackrel{D}\simeq$ on the set of left weak Bruhat intervals in $\mathfrak{S}_n$ by defining $I_1\stackrel{D}\simeq I_2$ if there exists a descent-preserving poset isomorphism between $I_1$ and $I_2$.
-Then the following conjecture was made in terms of regular posets in \cite{KLO23} and its validity for values of $n$ up to $6$ was verified with the aid of the computer program \textsc{SageMath}.
+Although several interesting properties of weak Bruhat interval $H_n(0)$-modules have been established, many fundamental questions remain open.
+In \cite{JKLO22}, the authors proposed the problem of classifying all weak Bruhat interval modules in type $A$ up to isomorphism.
+Kim, Lee, and Oh \cite{KLO23} partially addressed this question by classifying, up to isomorphism, the left $H_n(0)$-modules associated with regular Schur labeled skew shape posets.
+Based on their classification, they formulated a conjecture concerning the classification of all weak Bruhat interval modules of $H_n(0)$.
+More precisely, for any left weak Bruhat intervals $I_1$ and $I_2$ in the symmetric group $\mathfrak{S}_n$, they showed that any descent-preserving poset isomorphism between $I_1$ and $I_2$ induces an $H_n(0)$-module isomorphism between $B(I_1)$ and $B(I_2)$.
+Consequently, they introduced an equivalence relation $\stackrel{D}\simeq$ on the set of left weak Bruhat intervals in $\mathfrak{S}_n$ by defining $I_1\stackrel{D}\simeq I_2$ if there exists a descent-preserving poset isomorphism between $I_1$ and $I_2$.
+They then stated the following conjecture in terms of regular posets in \cite{KLO23}, verifying its validity for $n\leq6$ with the aid of the computer program \textsc{SageMath}.

 \begin{conjecture} \cite[Conjecture 7.2]{KLO23} Let $I_1,I_2$ be two left weak Bruhat intervals in the symmetric group $\mathfrak{S}_n$.
 If $B(I_1)\cong B(I_2)$, then $I_1\stackrel{D}\simeq I_2$. \end{conjecture}